PPUC/libzedmd-python-pybind11-extension/README.md

 More info : https://github.com/PPUC/ZeDMD

-To be used into MPF, MPF code needs to be changed like this : https://github.com/missionpinball/mpf/compare/0.80.x...PPUC:mpf-zedmd:0.80.x
+To be used into MPF, you need last version of MPF dev branch or 0.80.x branch

-Demo of MPF use : https://github.com/PPUC/MPF-pinball-ZeDMD-demo
+Demo of MPF 0.80.x use : https://github.com/PPUC/MPF-pinball-ZeDMD-demo

 ## Building on Windows 64
 ### Requirements